-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended March 31, 2023

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File Number 1-15288

-(Exact Name of Registrant as Specified in Its Charter)

-Delaware (State or other jurisdiction of incorporation or organization)

-65 Locust Avenue, Third Floor New Canaan, Connecticut

-(Address of principal executive offices)

-(Registrant's Telephone Number)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading symbol Name of each exchange on which registered Common Stock, par value \$0.01 per share NTIP NYSE American

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$223.405) of this chapter during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer", "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer \Box

-Non-accelerated filer ⊠

-Accelerated filer \Box

-(I.R.S.
-Employer

-Identification No.)

-(Zip Code)

-Smaller reporting company ⊠

-Emerging growth company \Box

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-The number of shares of the registrant's common stock, \$.01 par value per share, outstanding as of May 8, 2023 was 23,800,010.
+19 ANT TO SECTION 13 OR 15(a) OF THE SECU RITIES EXCHANGE ACT OF Fo or the quarterly period end ded March 31, 2024 □ TF 19 ANT TO SECTION 13 OR 15(d) OF THE SECU IRITIES EXCHANGE ACT OF Fo or the transition period fro om to Commission File Number 1-15288 NETWO DIZ 1 TECHNOLOGI IEC INC RK-1 TECHNOLOGI (EX act Name of Registrant as Specified in Its Cha ner) Delaware 11-3027591 or other jurisdiction of oration or organization) (I.R.S.
+Employer Identification No.) шсогра oration of organization) identification No.) st Avenue, Third Floor 0.0040 Canaan, Connecticut f principal executive offices) 06840 (Zip Code) ' , 203-920-1055 (Registrant's Telephone Number) , Secur ities registered pursuant to Section 12(b) of the e Act: Title of each c lass Trading symbol Name of each exchange on which registered Common Stock, par value \$0.01 per share NTIP NYSE American

+- required to be filed by Section 13 or 15(d) of the S and (2) has been subject to such filing requirements recurities Exchange Act of 1934 during the preceding 12 months (or for for the past 90 days.
+Yes \boxtimes No \square lectronically every Interactive Data File requestions shorter period that the registrant was requested. uired to be submitted pursuant to Rule 405 of Regulation S-T quired to submit such files).
+Yes \boxtimes No \square ted filer, or a smaller reporting company or an emerging growth "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer \square Accelerated filer □ Non-accelerated filer ⊠ Smaller reporting company Emerging growth company □ If an emerging growth company, in accounting standards provided purs ransition period for complying with any new or revised financial Indicate by check mark whether the e registrant is a shell company (as defined in Rule 12b-2 of the Exchange Ac t).
+Yes □ No ⊠ The number of shares of the registr rant's common stock, \$.01 par value per share, outstanding as of May 3, 2024 4 was 23,414,473.